-Within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre, the World Heritage Volunteers (WHV) Initiative was launched in 2008 in collaboration with the Coordinating Committee for International Voluntary Service (CCIVS) to mobilise and involve young people and youth organisations in World Heritage preservation and promotion.
-Today, the Initiative is coordinated by the UNESCO World Heritage Centre in cooperation with Better World.
+The World Heritage Volunteers Initiative (WHV Initiative) was created in 2008 within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre, the World Heritage Volunteers (WHV) to leverage the power of volunteering and to mobilise and involve young people, organisations, institutions and communities in concrete actions at World Heritage sites towards their preservation and promotion, beyond territories and boundaries.

+Initiated with the Coordinating Committee for International Voluntary Service (CCIVS) the Initiative is coordinated today with Better World.